Uttar Pradesh, India: A Whirlwind Tour of Lucknow

 Chota Imambara and Residency

-Chota Imambara is another beautiful Islamic architecture.
+Chota Imambara is another beautiful example of Islamic architecture.
 It shares the same history as the Bara Imambara; this was also built in the time of famine.
-It has two mosques on each sides and a water stream in the middle.
+It has two mosques on each side and a water stream in the middle.

 The Imambaras are places of worship.
 The Chota Imambara houses many beautiful chandeliers inside its main hall along with other objects of religious importance.